Rajalakshmi S. J.: Medical history

-In 2007, at the age of 21, Rajalakshmi as the college topper was going to Chennai, Tamil Nadu by road to present a paper, but the driver dozed off and rammed the car into a truck, causing an accident that damaged her spinal cord.
+In 2007, at the age of 21, Rajalakshmi as the college topper was going to Vellore, Tamil Nadu by road to attend a national dental seminar and present a paper, but a truck driver dozed off and rammed the truck into her car, causing an accident that damaged her spinal cord making her paraplegic in lower part of her body.
 Trained in Bharatnatyam dance as well as western dance, and an aspiring model; the accident not only dashed those dreams but forced her to miss one year of her studies.
 She spent over 6 months in & out of the hospital and endured major surgeries and numerous physiotherapy sessions.
-Despite many surgeries, the accident left her paraplegic and wheelchair-bound for life.
-It took her almost one year to get used to a wheelchair after initially rejecting it, and then realizing that she would remain 'stuck in time and place' if she didn't.
+Despite many surgeries, the accident left her paraplegic for life.
+It took her almost one year to get used to a wheelchair after initially rejecting it, and then realizing that she would remain 'stuck in time and place' if she didn't take control of her life.
+This happened after she realized there is no foolproof cure for her and she has to live with paralysed limbs for the rest of her life.

 Miss India Wheelchair 2014 contest

 Rajalakshmi won Miss Wheelchair India 2014 in Mumbai, Maharashtra where the runner-up was Virali Modi.
 She was among the 7 participants selected from over 200 applications across India.
 Next year in 2015, she organized the Miss Wheelchair India 2015 pageant, in her hometown Bengaluru through her NGO, SJ Foundation, which she set up in 2015.